The property is a former cattle farm in the valley of the river Oise, situated in the French countryside of the Thiérache (Hauts-de-France).

 Luc is usually the chef in the kitchen (no Michelin rating yet, and probably not soon to get one) but he's gets by.
 He is also always interested in learning new dishes, especially traditional dishes from where you come from.

-There are four cats and a few semi-free range chickens.
+There are cats and semi-free range chickens.

 Cellphone network coverage is limited inside the house.
+There is cable with wifi available.

 The property is at 11 km from the train station and Luc is happy to pick you up there!